envyst/mancing-bersama-aethereal/README.md

 console.log('✅ Session key capture ready.
 Now sign a new session.');
 ```

-Then use `convert-session.js` to convert the captured keys to base58 format.
+then use `convert-session.js` to convert the captured keys to base58 format.

 ### How to Get TX_TEMPLATE_B64